Lightning-AI/pytorch-lightning/docs/source/extensions/callbacks.rst

 A callback is a self-contained program that can be reused across projects.

-Lightning has a callback system to execute callbacks when needed.
+Lightning has a callback system to execute them when needed.
 Callbacks should capture NON-ESSENTIAL logic that is NOT required for your :doc:`lightning module <../common/lightning_module>` to run.

 Here's the flow of how the callback hooks are executed: